tengxiao1/GraphACL/README.md

 # GraphACL
-Official implementation of: GraphACL: Simple Asymmetric Contrastive Learning of Graphs (NeurIPS 2023)
+This is the Official implementation (Coming soon) of: GraphACL: Simple Asymmetric Contrastive Learning of Graphs (NeurIPS 2023)